SwiftGL/SwiftGL/README.md

 ## SwiftGL resource management

-Currently, BMP and GIF importing is working.
-But the framework for this is comprehensive so adding more decoders is straightforward.
+Currently, BMP, PNG and GIF importing are working.
+This is all 100% Swift, there are no bindings to any external code at all.
 ```
 import SwiftGLres
 let loader = SGLImageLoader(fromFile: "/path/to/file.bmp")